Built for machines

 # Pre-receive hooks validate the JSON structure

 Your agent can manage feature flags the same way it manages code.
-Git is the API.
 JSON is the schema.
 Every tool that works with files works with Quonfig.

 No CLI to install.
 No SDK to learn.
 No API keys to manage.
-Just files in a repo with pre-receive hooks that validate the JSON structure.
+Just JSON files with validation hooks that ensure correctness.

 Agent context file